Lake Butler Minimum Flows & Levels

 About Lake Butler

 The lake discharges by means of a canal.
-Discharge from the canal flows through a succession of culverts flowing through lands utilized for pasture and pine plantations.
-The canal then intercepts Richard Creek, and finally proceeds southward approximately five miles to its confluence with New River.
+Discharge from the canal flows through a succession of culverts in residential areas before flowing through lands utilized for pasture and pine plantations.
+The canal then intercepts Richard Creek, and finally proceeds southward approximately five miles to its confluence with New River in the Upper Santa Fe River basin.
 There are various recreational opportunities on Lake Butler.
 Lakeside Park is located on the south side of the lake with pavilions, a swimming area, and a boat launch.
-Large Mouth Bass are prevalent in the lake with a peak season between February and April.
-The Hal Y. Manies Community Center also sits on the south side of the lake next to the park with a scenic view of the lake.
+Largemouth bass are prevalent in the lake with a peak season between February and April.
+The Lake Butler Community Center also sits on the south side of the lake next to the park with a scenic view of the lake.

 The District's Minimum Flows and Levels (MFLs) program is a means to ensure water availability for the present and future, and to prevent "significant harm" to the area's natural resources.
 The Florida Legislature has directed the five water management districts to establish MFLs for streams, springs, rivers, lakes and other priority water bodies.
 As defined by statute (Section 373.042 Florida Statutes), "the minimum flow for a given watercourse shall be the limit at which further withdrawals would be significantly harmful to the water resources or ecology of the area."